eric-martinet/Project7_SupervisedLearningNetflix/README.md

 ## Results
-In our case and selection of models, the best model is the decision tree classifier, the second best the voting classifier.
+In our case (data cleaning & encoding, selection of models, features selection and hyperparameters tuning), the best model is the decision tree classifier, while Gaussian NB and Voting Classifier can do a good enough job.

-We reject the Gaussian NB and the Quadractics Discrimimant Analysis.
+However, we reject the Quadractics Discrimimant Analysis.

 ## Links
 [This repo] (https://github.com/eric-martinet/Project7_SupervisedLearningNetflix)